Palo Santo (Years & Years album): Short film

 The release of Palo Santo was accompanied by a short film of same name.
 The short film is a futuristic sci-fi musical, set in the world of Palo Santo, where androids have taken over and crave the feeling of true emotion.
 The remaining humans, like Alexander, are recruited to perform for The Showman (Pansringarm).
 It features a neon colourscape, a dance breakdown, and a narration by Dench as the "Mother of Palo Santo".

 Directed by Fred Rowson and filmed in Thailand over four days at the beginning of 2018, the 15-minute short stars Alexander, Ben Whishaw, Vithaya Pansringarm, and is narrated by Judi Dench.
-It marked the second time Alexander, Winshaw, and Dench have worked together, after starring in the West End production of Peter and Alice in 2013.
+It marked the second time Alexander, Whishaw, and Dench have worked together, after starring in the West End production of Peter and Alice in 2013.

 It also contains the music videos for "Sanctify", "All for You" and "If You're Over Me", with the short film expanding on the story introduced therein.
 Following the same storyline, on the band's YouTube channel other clips and live performances have been uploaded.

 Dancing direction and choreography, for the whole project, were provided by Aaron Sillis with dancers all coming from the "Sillis Movement", Sillis's official dance crew.